Civic praise for Friends - the Paul Catherall exhibition

 Each building featured, apart from the cathedral, is set to be "redeveloped, closed, uncertain or under threat," he said.

 The city has undergone a lot of redevelopment in recent years.
 About 1,500 homes are set to be built as part of a £450m scheme affecting City Arcade, Market Way, Shelton Square and Hertford Street.
+Some public art, such as the listed Three Tuns mural, will be moved and new pieces created, said developers Shearer Property Regen.

 “We understand the importance of preserving public art and heritage features for the enjoyment of future generations," it added.